argilla-io/argilla/quickstart.README.md

   check an online generator if you like.
 - `TEAM_PASSWORD`: This sets a custom password for login into the app with the `argilla` username.
 The default password is `1234`.
 By setting up a custom password you can use your own password to login into the app.
+- `LOAD_DATASETS`: This variables will allow you to load sample datasets.
+The default value will be `full`.
+The supported values for this variable is as follows:
+    1. `single`: Load single datasets for TextClassification task.
+    2. `full`: Load all the sample datasets for NLP tasks (TokenClassification, TextClassification, Text2Text)
+    3. `none`: No datasets being loaded.